Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_14/08_Week_14_exercises_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/supplement/UO5C3/week-14-exercises)

-Here is a summary of the text in 8 sentences, preserving key information and technical details:
+Here is a summary of the text in 8 sentences, preserving all key information:

-The exercises for Week 14 aim to test knowledge of Turing machines.
-The goal is to determine what types of language can be accepted by a Turing machine with a limited tape length from both sides.
-Using the given grammar, it can be shown that the string 'aab' can be derived: S→aAb, Ab→aAb, Ab→bA, and A→ε.
-Another challenge involves finding a string that cannot be generated from the same grammar, such as 'bbacac'.
-To solve this, we use the given formula: {w∣wϵ(a+b+c) + ,N a (w)=N b (w)=N c (w)}.
-The grammar also includes rules for ABCS and ABBA productions.
-The language accepted by this Turing machine is defined as: {w |w ϵ (a+b+c)^+, N_a(w)=N_b(w)=N_c(w)}.
+The exercises provided in Week 14 aim to test knowledge on Turing machines and grammars.
+The first exercise assumes a bounded tape from both sides and asks about the types of language that can be accepted by such a machine.
+Using a given grammar, it is possible to derive the string "aab" through the following transitions: S → aAb, Ab → aAb, Ab → bA, and A → ε.
+The second exercise asks for a string that cannot be generated from the same grammar.
+By analyzing the grammar, we can see that strings such as "bbacac" are not derivable because they do not meet the condition {w∣wϵ(a+b+c) + ,N a (w)=N b (w)=N c (w)}.
+The third exercise provides a new grammar for generating strings over the alphabet {(a, b, c)}, which is defined as: S → ABCS|ABC, AB → BA, BA → AB, AC → CA, CA → AC, BC → CB, CB → BC, A → a, B → b, C → a.
+This grammar generates strings of the form (a+b+c)^+ with equal counts of each letter.